Buyer Agency Agreement

 In This Article

-A buyer agency agreement is a written contract between you and a real estate agent or broker.
-It defines what the agent will do for you, how long they'll represent you, and how they get paid.
-Once you sign it, it's legally binding.
+A buyer agency agreement is a written contract between you and a real estate agent.
+It defines what the agent will do for you, how long they’ll represent you, and how they get paid.
+Once you sign it, the contract is legally binding.

-If you're working through the home buying process, the buyer agency agreement typically comes early.
-It arrives before you tour homes and often before you make an offer.
-It sets the foundation for your entire working relationship with your agent.
-The CFPB's guide to owning a home also recommends understanding all agreements before you sign them, including representation contracts.
+If you’re already working through the homebuying process, the buyer agency agreement typically comes before you tour homes.
+It sets the foundation for your entire working relationship with your agent, not just the offer stage.

 Before August 2024, buyer agency agreements existed, but you could often tour homes before signing one.
 That changed.
-As part of the NAR settlement — a $418 million agreement reached in March 2024 — new rules took effect on August 17, 2024.
+The National Association of Realtors reached a $418 million settlement in March 2024.
+New rules from that settlement took effect on August 17, 2024.
 Those rules require a written buyer agreement before any home tour takes place.
-The compensation your agent receives must also be disclosed in a specific dollar amount or percentage.
-Vague language about "whatever the seller offers" no longer meets the standard.
+The compensation your agent receives must also be disclosed as a specific dollar amount or percentage.
+Vague language about “whatever the seller offers” no longer meets the standard.
+NAR’s Consumer Guide to Written Buyer Agreements covers the specifics in plain terms.

 Some platforms responded with lighter-touch options.
-Zillow, for example, rolled out a short-term touring agreement that lasts seven days and doesn't require a compensation commitment.
-So if you're just starting out, you may encounter both types.
+Zillow rolled out a short-term touring agreement that lasts seven days and doesn’t require a compensation commitment.
+If you’re just starting out, you may encounter both types.
 A short touring agreement is not the same as a full buyer agency agreement.
 One covers your visit.
-The other governs your entire agent relationship and binds you to compensation terms.
-Know which one you're being asked to sign before you put pen to paper.
+The other governs your entire agent relationship and binds you to specific compensation terms.
+Know which one you’re signing before you put pen to paper.

 Most buyer agency agreements cover the same core areas.
 But the specific terms inside each one can vary.
-The table below shows what to look for in each section and what to watch out for.
+The table below shows what each section covers and what to watch for before you sign.

 | Section | What It Covers | What to Watch For |